dwarvesf/playbook/operations/email-template/national-day.md

 Dwarves Foundation would like to express our gratitude toward your kind cooperation during the time.

-**Vietnam National Day** is held on September 2 to commemorate the Vietnam Declaration of Independence from France on September 2, 1945.
+**Vietnam National day** is held on September 2 to commemorate the Vietnam Declaration of Independence from France on September 2, 1945.

 According to the Government’s regulation about the public holiday 2019, we are pleased to inform the schedule of the holiday as follow: